-You’ve probably heard about Taobao, the largest e-commerce site in China, but did you know that if you’re not a Chinese business you couldn’t set up a store there?
+Wanting to market your product to the Chinese market?
+Then you have probably heard of Taobao, the largest e-commerce site in China.
+But did you know that if you’re not a Chinese business you can’t set up a store there?
 Instead you need to turn to Tmall Global, another Alibaba platform that gives non-Chinese businesses access to China’s huge e‑commerce market.
-The booming Chinese e-commerce industry is certainly tempting for brands looking to grow their sales, but it’s important to note that success is no guarantee.
-Entering the Chinese market raises a lot of challenges that you need to be prepared to face before there’s even a possibility of a sale.

-First off, what exactly is Tmall Global?
-It is a B2C e-commerce platform owned by Alibaba Group, the same company that runs Taobao and Tmall.
+Tmall Global is a business-to-consumer (B2C) e-commerce platform owned by Alibaba Group, the same company that runs Taobao and Tmall.
 Taobao and Tmall are, respectively, C2C and B2C e‑commerce marketplaces that account for 80% of China’s e-commerce market.
 Whereas Taobao is a market, Tmall is a mall.
 What’s the difference?
 Think of a traditional market: it’s crowded, chaotic, and full of individual vendors.
 Now think of a mall: it’s structured, contained, and represents a variety of brands or businesses.
-The distinction between the two is the same in the digital world; Tmall is a more regulated setting for you to sell your products.
+The distinction between the two is the same in the digital world.
+Tmall is a more regulated setting for you to sell your products.
 However, there’s a catch: both Taobao and Tmall are only accessible to vendors who already have a presence in China.
 If you’re an international brand looking to enter the market, these are not the spaces to be.
 However, there is still a way to access the Taobao and Tmall marketplaces: Tmall Global.

 If your business does not currently have a Chinese presence, Tmall Global gives you an entryway.
 However, just because it gives access doesn’t mean it’s accessible to all businesses.
-Before getting started in Chinese e-commerce it is incredibly important to be aware of the high costs and risks associated with the current market.
+Before getting started in Chinese e-commerce it is important to be aware of the specifics associated with this market.
 Here are a few things to consider:

 Opening and operating a store on Tmall Global is not an easy or inexpensive venture.
 To begin with, registration requires a $25,000 USD security deposit and, depending on the industry, there can be additional annual fees ranging from $5,000-$10,000.
 For example, sellers who provide health food products and supplements are charged $5,000, while those selling children’s clothing are charged $10,000.
-Where would your business fall on this spectrum?
-Consult Tmall Global’s price card to find out.
+To find out where your business would fall on this spectrum, consult Tmall Global’s price card.
 In addition, there are commission fees for each real-time transaction, as well as the Alipay Service Fee (currently 1%).

 The bottom line: Tmall Global is not for businesses that don’t have cash to spare.
 Entering the Chinese e-commerce market is a huge investment and shouldn’t be done without serious resources.